Justices say accident victims can sue Ford in state courts

 “By every means imaginable — among them, billboards, TV and radio spots, print ads, and direct mail — Ford urges Montanans and Minnesotans to buy its vehicles,” Kagan wrote.
 “Ford cars … are available for sale, whether new or used, throughout the States, at 36 dealerships in Montana and 84 in Minnesota.
 And apart from sales, Ford works hard to foster ongoing connections to its cars’ owners.”

-In one accident, Markkaya Gullett was killed when the tread separated from a rear tire on the 1996 Ford Explorer she was driving in Montana.
+Both accidents occurred in 2015.
+In one, Markkaya Gullett was killed when the tread separated from a rear tire on the 1996 Ford Explorer she was driving in Montana.
 “The vehicle spun out, rolled into a ditch, and came to rest upside down.
 Gullett died at the scene of the crash,” Kagan wrote.
+Gullett was married and had two children.

 The other accident, in Minnesota, resulted in serious brain injuries to Adam Bandemer, who was a passenger in his friend’s 1994 Crown Victoria when it rear-ended a snow plow on the way to an ice-fishing spot.
 Bandemer’s airbag failed to deploy, Kagan wrote.